L-Leite/cso2-launcher/README.md

 *The translations are a courtesy of **[Frostie](#thank-yous)**.*

-- When the game loads enter some login information - only your username will be used, so you can use any password ([image](https://puu.sh/Bw7hu/ffba6ca218.png));
+- When the game loads enter some login information - only your username will be used, so you can use any password. **Your username must *not* exceed 10 characters**, or the game will crash ([image](https://puu.sh/Bw7hu/ffba6ca218.png));
 - Select *커스텀모드* (*custom mode*) to go to the channel menu ([image](https://puu.sh/C1Nno/7122e0fefd.png));
 - Pick a channel ([image](https://puu.sh/C1NpM/adead9596e.png))
 - Create your own room by pressing *방만들기* (*create a room*) ([image](https://puu.sh/C1NrH/5cbaa524f8.png)) then choosing game mode ([image](https://puu.sh/C1NSv/8023bd39e8.png));